 - Volunteerism.
 We will implement a restoration model that centers on community involvement as a means of connecting people to the outdoors, promoting a healthy lifestyle, and fostering an ethic of environmental responsibility and stewardship.

-- Outdoor Recreation and Education.
+- Environmental Education.
 We respect the natural environment and seek to provide the opportunity for youth and adults to enjoy our natural world.
 Through our educational efforts, we will seek to develop the next generation of environmental leaders and stewards.

 - Science-Based Solutions.
 We are committed to furthering the field of restoration through the study and application of science-based solutions.